mihaelavalac/zookeeper/README.md

    You can see the project repository: <b> [here](https://github.com/mihaelavalac/zookeepers) </b>.<br>
    You can navigate to the deployed site <b> [here](https://zookeepermv.herokuapp.com/) </b>.

   <p><i>The purpose of this application is to allow the zoo administration to have access to the animals and the staff in the zoo.
-The administration also can add a new animal or a new member in their system.
+The administration also can add a new animal or a new member to their system.
 While working on this project I empowered my fresh gathered knowledge of Express.js and Node.js.</i><p>

 ## Table of Contents